London Fashion Week takes us to the French Riviera on day three

 Many of the items were designed to be genderless.
 Beachwear from the 1930s and traditional menswear-inspired oversized blazers in pleasing pops of ocean blue, as well as tangerine palazzo pants and Breton striped shirts.
 Pleasingly, the summer line also featured an illustrative print in a nod to French artist Jean Cocteau.
 All in all, the collection was exactly the kind of summer fling we can get on board with.

-Next it was onto another favourite for wearable occasion wear: Rixo.
+Next it was on to another favourite for wearable occasion wear: Rixo.
 Founders Henrietta Rix and Orlagh McCloskey started the label eight years ago, and its success has been unprecedented.
 As well as a legion of wedding guests, the likes of Margot Robbie and Sandra Bullock have worn the pair’s dresses.
-In spite of the adverse effects of the pandemic for fashion, they’ve been able to expand into other categories in the past few years: coats, nightwear and bridal, and last week they announced they were extending their size range to six to 24.
+In spite of the adverse effects of the pandemic for fashion, they’ve been able to expand into other categories in the past few years: coats, nightwear and bridal, and last week they announced they were extending their size range from six to 24.

-So for spring summer 2023, the dresses and separates debuted at the lofty The Hop Exchange in London Bridge were seen in the full spectrum of sizes by models of all ages and body types.
+So for spring/summer 2023, the dresses and separates debuted at The Hop Exchange in London Bridge, and were seen in the full spectrum of sizes by models of all ages and body types.
 The show was named postcards from Goa, with sparkling sea creature, tiles and bold florals featuring.

 Proving how party-perfect the new line is, the cast presented it by dancing on a raised stage like no one was watching to classics from Prince and Luther Vandross.